 Here at the DIY Video Editor I have tried to isolate the basics and provide a starting point for anyone wanting to get into video production as a hobby, as a path to a more professional end or simply as a a family duty!

-You can get to everything through the menu system on the right and just hit the Contact button in the sidebar Menu of every page to ask me anything, or if you prefer just Comment on a Post and I’ll try to help out as best I can.
+You can get to everything through the menu system and hit the Contact button to ask me anything you like, or if you prefer just Comment on a Post and I’ll try to help out as best I can.